tomhal/pixapprox/README.md

 ## Values for coordinates and color
 The values for x and y will go from -1.0 to 1.0 no matter what dimension of the picture.

+The function output is limited to be within -1.0 and 1.0 and is then converted to a number between 0(black) and 255(white).

 ```rust
 // State is where x and y are stored
 let mut state = State::new(NVARS);